-Stable Fishing Kayak
+Stable Hull for Standup Fishing

 I was pleasantly surprised with the stability.
-I expect a 36-inch wide kayak to remain solidly planted on the water.
-But the Lure II has looser primary stability than I anticipated.
+I expect a 36-inch wide kayak to remain solidly planted on the water, but the Lure II has looser primary stability than I anticipated.
 This is good, in my opinion.
 The hull allows the boat to roll and pitch over waves.
 While it is initially a little wobblier than some kayaks, the tri-hull’s secondary stability kicks in to keep the kayak upright no matter how hard we tilted to one side or the other.